Catholic Church in Lithuania: 15th century

-A delegation of Samogitian nobility arrived to the Council of Constance in 1417, where they sought to prove that Jogaila and Vytautas are ensuring the baptism of the Samogitians and demanded that Samogitia would remain under Vytautas' rule.
-In addition, the Samogitian delegation requested that the future diocese in Samogitia be established under the surveillance by the bishops of Vilnius and Lviv.
-When the Teutonic Order disallowed the delegation formed by the Council of Constance to go and baptize Samogitia, this was done by the bishops of Vilnius and Lviv.
-The Baptism of Samogitia happened in 1417.
-The diocese of Samogitia, based in Medininkai, was established in 1421 under Pope Martin V. There was also a chapter consisting of 6 canons and Matthias of Trakai was consecrated as the first bishop of Samogitia.
-Both the dioceses of Vilnius and Samogitia belonged to the ecclesiastical province of Gniezno until 1795.
+A delegation of Samogitian nobles attended the Council of Constance in 1417 to demonstrate that Jogaila and Vytautas were overseeing the baptism of the Samogitians and to demand that Samogitia remain under Vytautas' governance.
+Additionally, they requested that the future Samogitian diocese be established under the supervision of the bishops of Vilnius and Lviv.
+When the Teutonic Order prevented a delegation appointed by the Council from traveling to baptize Samogitia, the bishops of Vilnius and Lviv carried out the task.
+The baptism of Samogitia took place in 1417, and the Samogitian diocese, based in Medininkai, was founded in 1421 under Pope Martin V. A chapter of six canons was also established, with Matthias of Trakai consecrated as the first bishop of Samogitia.
+In 1422, Matthias became the bishop of Vilnius, and later, in 1453, the bishop of Lutsk, ensuring that ordained priests spoke Lithuanian.
+Until 1795, both the Vilnius and Samogitian dioceses were part of the ecclesiastical province of Gniezno.